MischaU8/yumyum/modelling/create-an-advanced-rounded-corner_lfSfHNN5bXE.md

-yum yum Floyd here with a quick look at creating an advanced rounded Corner in plasticity start with a cube select the three edges that make up the corner you'd like to edit chamfer the edges offset the corner face to remove it add
+yum yum Floyd here with a quick look at creating an advanced rounded Corner in
+Plasticity start with a cube select the three edges that make up the corner you'd like to edit chamfer the edges offset the corner face to remove it add